tempire/MojoExample/README.md

 ## Requirements

-Perl 5.10+, Mojolicious, Modern::Perl, DBIx::Class, DateTime, Time::Duration

 Easy, one-step installation of modules:
 <br />
 `curl -L cpanmin.us | perl - Mojolicious Modern::Perl DBIx::Class DateTime Time::Duration`

+A minimum of Perl 5.10 is required.
 If your Perl is too old, <a href="http://perlbrew.pl/">Perlbrew</a> is über easy to install!

 # Usage